 Paper title:

-Challenges & Opportunities in the North-East Balkans: Turkish-Romanian Way of Conflict Resolution on the Eve of WWII (1930-1939)
+Challenges & Opportunities in the North-East Balkans: Turkish-Romanian Conflict Resolution on the Eve of WWII (1930-1939)

 DOI: